tremor-rs/tremor-www/static/language/prolog/ArgsWithEnd.md

-The `ArgsWithEnd` rule defines an arguments block with an `end` block.
+The `ArgsWithEnd` rule defines an argument block with the terminal `end` keyword.